Lichtblick-Suite/lichtblick/app/panels/Tab/index.help.md

 # Tab

-Allows users to group multiple Webviz panels in a mini layout, each nested under a tab.
+Allows users to group multiple panels in a mini layout, each nested under a tab.

 ## Selecting Panels to Group